top of page

 I made a comment that no matter how hungry I got I would never eat another human.
 Then I got a snarky comment shot back at me, telling me that if I was starving my brain wouldn’t be thinking correctly, so I can't assume that I wouldn't eat somebody else.

-You can imagine how well that went over with me. (still get the impression he doesn’t care for me very much)
+You can imagine how well that went over with me.

 While I did agree with his point that the brain changes while starving, I pointed out there have been countless people throughout ALL of humanity who starved and never once ate their brother.
 A person’s heart is not in line with God’s to be able to commit that act.

-My heart is in line with God and I know my salvation in God, I know myself.
+My heart is in line with God and I know my salvation is in God, I know myself.
 If your heart is not right with God, cannibalism can occur.
 That is made clear in the Bible.

 First Published in Never Stop Writing.